stuckedstudio/quick-cpp-builder/README.md

 Working on adding settings through a .json file

-Right now, it's using the g++ compiler with -std=c++17, this will become easy to change once the Json settings are implemented.
+Right now, it's using either the g++ or clang++ compiler with -std=c++17, this will become easy to change once the Json settings are implemented.
+Clang will be selected with the --clang argument or by having the enviroment variable CXX set to clang++-8

 This program cannot yet be used globally on the system.
 ### Setup